molnarlin/uniform_exchange_hub/README.md

 * I used [www.canva.com](https://www.canva.com) to create mockups for different screen sizes.
 ## 7. Testing
    ### 7.1 Code validation
-   * I used the official W3C validator for testing HTML, and there were no errors.
+   * I used the official [W3C validator](https://validator.w3.org/) for testing HTML, and there were no errors.
-   * Official (jigsaw) CSS validator link validator for testing CSS, and my code had no errors.
+   * [Official (jigsaw) validator](https://jigsaw.w3.org/css-validator/validator.html.en) for testing CSS, and my code had no errors.
+   * I used
    * Lighthouse report in Google Chrome.
 I checked the accessibility, performance, and best practices here.
    ### 7.2 Test Plan Tables
    ***********************************